North Carolina Minimum Auto Insurance Requirements in 2024 (Coverage NC Drivers Need)

 What does bodily injury liability coverage mean?

 Bodily injury liability coverage provides financial protection if you cause an accident that results in injuries or death to other people.
-It helps cover medical expenses, rehabilitation costs, lost wages, and legal expenses for the affected individuals.
+It helps cover the affected individual’s medical expenses, rehabilitation costs, lost wages, and legal expenses.
+To lower your auto insurance premiums, enter your ZIP code into our free quote comparison tool to compare your rates against the top insurers.

 What does property damage liability coverage mean?